Cooler temperatures inspire loads of winter fun in Pennsylvania, from ice boating to festivals.

 For a relaxing and romantic cruise through Pennsylvania’s postcard-worthy winter woodlands, book a horse-drawn carriage ride.
 Dragon Run Forge and Livery, one hour outside of Pittsburgh, offers daytime and lantern rides.
 Northern Star Farm in Trappe offers Victorian-themed rides through snow-dusted farmlands in the Perkiomen Valley.

 Pennsylvanians toast the cold-weather months with snowsport competitions, belly-warming cookoffs, ice sculpture displays, and more.
-Here are some festivals to pencil into your winter calendar:
+Discover some winter festivals to pencil into your calendar.
+Here are some festivals to pencil into your winter calendar.